• Skip to primary navigation

 Ingredients

-• 3 ripe plantains (yellow with a few black spots) peeled
+• 3 ripe plantains (yellow with a few black spots) peeled and sliced

 • shredded cheddar or monterey jack cheese